metacpan/metacpan-cpan-extracted/distros/H/HTML-Packer/README.md

     Default is no compression for CSS.
     This option only takes effect if [CSS::Packer](https://metacpan.org/pod/CSS::Packer) is installed.

+- do\_csp

+    Defines hash algorithm for `Content-Security-Policy`, or CSP, hashes of embedded `<script>` and `<style>` tags.

+    Allowed values are `'sha256'`, `'sha384'`, `'sha512'`.

+    It may be left blank or set to a Perl false value to indicate that hashes should not be calculated, if performance is a concern.

 - no\_compress\_comment

     If not set to a true value it is allowed to set a HTML comment that prevents the input being packed.